 How dry?
 I know not.
 We were never allowed to water them unless she checked them and said they were indeed dry enough!
 Maybe "Joanne" is on to something with suggesting your problem could be too much water.
 Good luck and hope your thumb keeps getting greener! :-)

 I've had really good luck with African Violets, just had to move them to work because my cats like them too.
 I've rooted some with no roots and even just leaves before.
 I've always read that they need to be in a north window and you don't want to have them too wet or too dry.
 Don't get the leaves wet or that leaf will turn brown and possibly eventually die and they prefer to be watered from the bottom, though I have read and do myself water them from the top on occasion to wash away any minerals that may linger for whatever reason.
-I only have 3 right now because of room issue but they are all 3 huge and flower regularly.
-Good luck.
-I've been told they're hard to grow, but I've never had a problem doing that.

 My 91 year old grandmother has grown african violets for years in her north facing kitchen window.
 She says the trick is to use a pot with holes in the bottom and place it in a saucer then water from the saucer.
 The plant will wick up what water is needed.
 Don't however let it sit in water for days.
 Whatever water is left after 24 hours should be discarded.
 When the soil feels dry water from below again.
 Her plants are always beautiful.
 She also fertilizes with a fertilizer made for violets.
 Good Luck.

 Tricia, When I first started growing African violets I also had several die.
 Then I solved the problem by stopping the over-watering.
 I am sure you are giving them too much water.
-Let the soil be completely dry before you water, water only from the bottom, and don't let any water touch the leaves.
-You will be successful in no time.

 I had one AV that was almost 30 years old before it finally died.
 Nearly broke my heart!
 Anyway, the two I have now are probably close to to 10 years old.
 I have them in special violet planters that are in two parts.
 Water is kept in the outer pot and the plant is in a smaller pot that is porous.
 It is continuously drinking what it wants and I don't have to worry about over watering.
 I just have to be careful not to forget.
 Which I have done!
 Poor things were bone dry when I noticed the pots were empty.
 I got the pots at the Home Depot, a real saver for me and my plants!